kyma-project/kyma/docs/headless-cms/09-02-asyncapi-service.md

 type: Metrics
 ---

-This table shows the CMS AsyncAPI Service custom matrics, their descriptions, and types.
+This table shows the CMS AsyncAPI Service custom matrics, their types, and descriptions.

 | Name | Type | Description |
 |------|-------------|------|